Subscribe

 Pakistani SMEs need more support

-Presiding over the fourth meeting of the SME Credit Advisory Committee at SBP, Karachion on Wednesday, he observed that a sustainable approach towards the development of the SME sector would require a more active role from all stakeholders, specifically the banks in improving the availability of finance and other banking services for SMEs.
+Presiding over the fourth meeting of the SME Credit Advisory Committee at SBP, Karachion on Wednesday, he observed that a sustainable approach towards the development of the SME sector would require a more active role from all stakeholders, specifically the banks in improving the availability of finance and other services for SMEs.

 According to The News International, Anwar said the growth of the SME sector is critical to the country's prospects of increasing employment, supporting productivity through greater business innovation and reducing income inequalities.